-In Serverless mode, AnalyticDB for PostgreSQL provides features such as separation of computing and storage resources and elastic scaling within seconds.
-These features are implemented based on the resource pooling and massive storage capabilities of cloud infrastructures as well as the massively parallel processing (MPP), online and offline data processing, and Serverless technologies.
+In Serverless mode, AnalyticDB for PostgreSQL provides features such as separation of computing and storage resources, elastic scaling within seconds, and real-time data sharing across instances.
+These features are implemented based on the resource pooling and massive storage capabilities of cloud infrastructures and massively parallel processing (MPP), online and offline data processing, and Serverless technologies.

-AnalyticDB for PostgreSQL in Serverless mode decouples computing from storage.
-This way, computing and storage resources can be scaled with different proportions.
+In Serverless mode, AnalyticDB for PostgreSQL decouples computing and storage resources so that they can be scaled with different proportions.
 Storage resources remain billed on a pay-as-you-go basis, but computing capabilities can be independently scaled to meet business requirements.
 This reduces storage costs and improves efficiency.

 AnalyticDB for PostgreSQL in Serverless mode provides the following advantages over AnalyticDB for PostgreSQL in elastic storage mode: